The Best $600 Home Office PC Build – September 2025

 Maximum Office Productivity for the Minimum Price!

-Looking to build the best possible home office PC for around $500?
+Looking to build the best possible home office PC for around $600?
 No problem!
 This guide lists all the parts you’ll need to put together a balanced computer that has the power to handle any office task.
-And luckily, while the gaming PC market has been turned upside down due to the lack of video cards at retail, this office PC’s built-in video means you can get your system up and running today, no waiting around!
+And luckily, while low-cost video cards are nearly extinct, this office PC’s built-in video means you can get your system up and running without wasting a dime!

 The DIY vs. Pre-Built Question